openhwgroup/cva6/docs/01_cva6_user/AXI_Interface.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   The AXI ordering model is based on the use of the transaction identifier, which is signaled on ARID or AWID.
+The AXI ordering model is based on the use of the transaction identifier, which is signaled on ``ARID`` or ``AWID``.

 Transaction requests on the same channel, with the same ID and destination are guaranteed to remain in order.

 Transaction responses with the same ID are returned in the same order as the requests were issued.

 Write transaction requests, with the same destination are guaranteed to remain in order.
 Because all write transaction performed by CVA6 have the same ID.

 CVA6 can perform multiple outstanding write address transactions.

 CVA6 cannot perform a Read transaction and a Write one at the same time.
 Therefore there no ordering problems between Read and write transactions.

 The ordering model does not give any ordering guarantees between:

 * Transactions from different Managers
 * Read Transactions with different IDs
 * Transactions to different Memory locations

 If the CVA6 requires ordering between transactions that have no ordering guarantee, the Manager must wait to receive a response to the first transaction before issuing the second transaction.

 Memory locations and Peripheral regions (Section A6.2)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The address map in AMBA is made up of Memory locations and Peripheral regions.
 But the AXI is associated to the memory interface of CVA6.

 A Memory location has all of the following properties:

 * A read of a byte from a Memory location returns the last value that was written to that byte location.
 * A write to a byte of a Memory location updates the value at that location to a new value that is obtained by a subsequent read of that location.
 * Reading or writing to a Memory location has no side-effects on any other Memory location.
 * Observation guarantees for Memory are given for each location.
 * The size of a Memory location is equal to the single-copy atomicity size for that component.

 Transactions and ordering (Section A6.3)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A transaction is a read or a write to one or more address locations.
-The locations are determined by AxADDR and any relevant qualifiers such as the Non-secure bit in AxPROT.
+The locations are determined by AxADDR and any relevant qualifiers such as the Non-secure bit in ``AxPROT``.

 * Ordering guarantees are given only between accesses to the same Memory location or Peripheral region.
 * A transaction to a Peripheral region must be entirely contained within that region.
 * A transaction that spans multiple Memory locations has multiple ordering guarantees.

-   *Transaction performed by CVA6 is of type Normal.
-Because AxCACHE[1] is asserted.*
+Transaction performed by CVA6 is of type Normal, because ``AxCACHE[1]`` is asserted.

 Normal transactions are used to access Memory locations and are not expected to be used to access Peripheral regions.

 A Normal access to a Peripheral region must complete in a protocol-compliant manner, but the result is IMPLEMENTATION DEFINED.

-   *A write transaction performed by CVA6 is Non-bufferable (It is not possible to send an early response before the transaction reach the final destination).
-Because AxCACHE[0] deasserted.*
+A write transaction performed by CVA6 is Non-bufferable (It is not possible to send an early response before the transaction reach the final destination), because ``AxCACHE[0]`` is deasserted.

 Ordered write observation (Section A6.8)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To improve compatibility with interface protocols that support a different ordering model, a Subordinate interface can give stronger ordering guarantees for write transactions.
 A stronger ordering guarantee is known as Ordered Write Observation.

 *The CVA6 AXI interface exhibits Ordered Write Observation, so the Ordered_Write_Observation property is True.*

 An interface that exhibits Ordered Write Observation gives guarantees for write transactions that are not dependent on the destination or address:

 * A write W1 is guaranteed to be observed by a write W2, where W2 is issued after W1, from the same Manager, with the same ID.

 .. _atomic_transactions_label: